 In this section we assist SMSF members to be informed on possible retirement scenarios so they can come up with a sensible Retirement Income Strategy.
 We base this process on our Investment Options Report.
-If you haven’t already seen one of these, you can read about them here, with an example, or go straight to the questionnaire to produce one.
+If you haven’t already seen one of these, you can read about them here, or go straight to the questionnaire to produce one.

 Using this document

-To understand to why you need a Retirement Income Strategy we give the background here.
+To understand why you need a Retirement Income Strategy we give the background here.

-A significant component of a Retirement Income Strategy Document is the asset allocation, which has to be chosen by the Trustees – see here.
+A significant component of a retirement income strategy is the asset allocation, which has to be chosen by the Trustees – see here.

 Our Investment Options Report will help in the choice, so we describe how that works here.

 Then some decisions need to be made, that we talk about here …